Yooka-Laylee: Gameplay

 Yooka-Laylee features gameplay similar to the spiritual predecessor, Banjo-Kazooie, where the player searches for and collects items in an open 3D environment.

 Yooka-Laylee is a platform game played from a third-person perspective.
 The gameplay is similar to that of games in the Banjo-Kazooie and Chameleon Twist series.
 The player controls two characters that work together to explore their environment, collect items, solve puzzles and defeat enemies.
 The playable characters are Yooka, a male chameleon, and Laylee, a female bat.
 Yooka and Laylee explore worlds contained within magical books and complete challenges to collect "Pagies": golden book pages that act as currency.
 Players can use their Pagies to either unlock worlds or expand those which have already been unlocked.
 The characters share one health meter, but unlike the game's spiritual predecessor, they have unlimited lives; should they die from losing all health or falling into a bottomless pit, they will respawn at a checkpoint.

 Yooka and Laylee can learn a variety of abilities, including "sonar blasting", "tongue whipping", "sky soaring", eating berries for temporary powers such as fire breath, and a "fart bubble" for breathing underwater.
 Most of these abilities use a power meter that is filled by collecting butterflies (which can be eaten instead to restore health).
-Each ability is earned by collecting enough quills to purchase them from Trowzer.
+Each ability is earned by collecting enough quills to purchase them from the snake Trowzer.
 Collectibles by the name of Mollycools are given to Dr. Puzz, an octopus scientist, in order to give Yooka and Laylee various transformations that grant them abilities.
 Play Tonics are role-playing-like ability modifiers that are purchased from Vendi, a living vending machine, and equipped to modify or enhance players' ability stats.
 Also found in the levels are Ghost Writers, collectible characters who provide various challenges like catching or fighting them, and Play Tokens, which are used to play the secret arcade games that are found once per level, hosted by a low-polygon tyrannosaurus rex named Rextro Sixtyfourus.
 There are several "quiz show challenges", similar to the Banjo-Kazooie games.
-There is a character named Kartos, a sentient mine cart who allows "mine cart" sequences, similar to those of Donkey Kong Country and Donkey Kong 64.
+Kartos, a sentient mine cart, allows "mine cart" sequences, similar to those of Donkey Kong Country and Donkey Kong 64.

 The game features a local cooperative multiplayer mode for two players.
 There is also a 2–4 player adversarial local multiplayer mode, with eight different minigames.
-The game features an optional "64-bit" mode, which imitates the graphical appearance of Nintendo 64 games.